throughput-ec/ec_workshops_py/chapters/module8.md

 ---
-title: 'Module 8: Argoviz'
+title: 'Module 8: Argovis'
 description:
-  'This module will help you work with the Argoviz Database and showcase a detailed example.
+  'This module will help you work with the Argovis Database and showcase a detailed example.
-  This Module has been produced by the Argoviz team.'
+  This Module has been produced by the Argovis team.'

 prev: module6
 next: null